indigofairyx/Better-Big-Screen-Window-Manager/README.md

 These are the Hotkeys and Mouse Combos I came up with.

+I expanded many of the hotkeys to the **Number Pad** on a *full-sized keyboard,* if you have a short keyboard you can still run this on a big screen as the Resize & Move options are also bound to the Horizontal & Vertical mouse wheels.

 > [!note]
->I expanded many of the hotkeys to the **Number Pad** on a *full-sized keyboard,* if you have a short keyboard you can still run this on a big screen as the Resize & Move options are also bound to the Horizontal & Vertical mouse wheels.
+>Every hotkey in this use the `⊞ Win` in some combination

 ## ***SCRIPT CONTROL***